concur/developer.concur.com/src/api-guides/preproduction-testing.md

 >**Important**: The Test User functionality only applies to Professional Edition customers.
 Standard Edition customers need to deploy the app in their production site.

 This functionality completely separates the data between test and production, while allowing the customer to be confident their testing is being done within a production infrastructure (that is, the performance of the app is being tested in the normal environment where it will be used).
 In addition, the Test User functionality uses the same production configuration settings, which avoids issues related to inconsistent settings manually configured in a separate site.
 The test user data does not impact production analytics or extracts.
-Your SAP Concur contact can provide you with a copy of the *Test User Setup Guide*, which explains this feature in detail.
+Your SAP Concur contact can provide you with a copy of the *Shared: Test User Setup Guide*, which explains this feature in detail.
 If you’ve already used the Test User functionality only a subset of the steps below may be required.

 At the customer’s request SAP Concur will configure the following: